Expert medical and surgical care in Thailand

 • Blood clots requiring anticoagulation

-• Implant loosening or subsidence over time
+• Implant loosening or subsidence over time1,2

 Wound-healing is the area that requires most attention after ankle replacement.
 The front of the ankle has thin, relatively immobile skin, and any swelling or tension on the wound can delay healing.
 Strict elevation, careful wound management, and not loading the ankle too early are the key prevention measures.